pestrela/dj_kb/README.md

 Configuring Launchers:
 ![qqtabbar_launchers](pics/qqtabbar_launchers.jpg?raw=true)

+update March 2021:

+This [link](https://www.makeuseof.com/tag/best-windows-file-explorer-replacements ) has a list of the best file explorer alternatives:

+1. XYplorer
+2. Directory Opus
+3. fman
+4. Free Commander
+5. Explorer++
+6. Altap Salamander

 ## How to add WSL scripts to QQTabBar

 Combining QQTabBar and WSL bash scripts is a powerful way to manipulate files in Explorer.

 Example programs from [here](https://github.com/pestrela/music/tree/master/wsl_tools/):
 * windows_launch_spek.sh: calls the spek frequency analyzer for several files
 * windows_group_files_in_folder.sh: create a sub-folder and move selected files into it
+* windows_create_txt.sh: creates a txt file with the same name as the given file
-* simple WSL shell launch on that folder
+* a simple WSL shell launch on that folder

 Most important tricks are:
+* debug your script in a WSL prompt.
+  * If there is a syntax error the window disappears immediately in qqtabbar
-* launch bash as 'wsl.exe --cd %cd% -- <your_script> %f%'
+* launch bash as 'wsl.exe --cd %cd% -- /home/user/bin/your_script.sh %f%'
+  * Path: %windir%\system32\wsl.exe
+  * Arguments: --cd %cd% -- '/home/user/bin/your_script.sh' -f %f%
     * '--cd %cd% --' changes the working folder to that location
+    * -- seperates wsl arguments from your script
+    * give the full path to your script
+    * -f is to give files and folders to your script
-  * without further parameters this opens an interactive shell
+    * if there is no parameters, this opens an interactive shell instead

-* process the files with "wslpath $file" to convert to WSL format
+* process the files with "wslpath $file" to convert them to linux format
-  * if you are launching windows programs, use the arguments "as-is"
+  * unless you are launching windows programs; in that case, use the arguments "as-is"
+* add an icon from:
+  * C:\Windows\System32\imageres.dll
+  * %SystemRoot%\system32\SHELL32.dll
+* your script
+  * add an "read" to both the start and the end
+  * otherwise you see no output at all
+  * same for "exit"

 ![qqtabbar_wsl_scripts](pics/qqtabbar_wsl_scripts_.jpg?raw=true)

 # Rekordbox v6 topics